 - Skin conditions such as acne or eczema

-Food Sensitivity Testing at Neurvana Health: No Allergen Left Behind
+Food Sensitivity Testing at Neurvana: No Allergen Left Behind

 Indirect food sensitivities are caused by certain microbes in your gut.
 Microbes are microscopic organisms, like bacteria, that live in your digestive tract.
 They help break down your food and control how your immune system responds to infection.
 An indirect food sensitivity occurs when the food you eat reacts with microbes in your gut to cause a non-specific immune response.
 Much like complement responses, indirect sensitivities can be difficult to track using antibody testing alone.

 Our staff believes that it’s paramount to include both complement and indirect testing when testing food sensitivities, for a complete look at all allergens affecting your body.
 Both the Calgary and Red Deer, Alberta clinic locations only utilize the most trusted names in laboratory testing to analyze food sensitivities:

 - Cyrex Laboratories — Array 3X (gluten-only), Array 10 (180 foods), Array 10-90 (90 foods) and Array 10-90X (90 foods including raw and cooked)

 - Doctor’s Data — Celiac and gluten sensitivity

 - KMBO Diagnostics — FIT (132 foods and additives) and FIT 22 (22 of the most common food sensitivities)

 Can Food Sensitivity Testing Reveal the Cause of Your Discomfort?